Fall Protection on Sloped Roofs click here for more information.

 The Certificate of Recognition (COR™) program is often required for contracts with both public- and private-sector construction projects in Ontario.
 For example, some municipalities expect their contractors to be registered with the COR™ program in order for them to qualify for bidding purposes.

 An audit is a comprehensive and detailed review of the employer's health and safety management system.
 The audit will typically cover the basic elements of a health and safety management system and will include interviews, documentation review and observation techniques.

 A health and safety management system (HSMS) is a framework put in place by employers to manage risks, establish controls, and minimize the incidence of injury and illness to their workers.
 This is accomplished through identifying, assessing, and controlling risks to workers in all workplaces.
 The scope and complexity of the management system vary according to the type of workplace and the nature of business.

 A representative from senior management and one designated full-time permanent employee must take prescribed training offered by IHSA.
 The training is conducted to help the employer understand and commit to the program, and for the full-time employee to become the designated Internal Auditor.
 The mandatory courses that must be taken can be found at on our Steps to Achieve COR™ web page.

 Once the training is complete, the employer is required to conduct an internal audit of their HSMS using IHSA's COR™ Audit Tool.
 The internal audit is reviewed by IHSA, and is then followed up with an external audit from IHSA staff.
-Upon successful completion of the internal and external audits, the employer is issued the Certificate of Recognition, and a Letter of Good Standing (good for one year).
+Upon successful completion of the internal and external audits, the employer is issued the Certificate of Recognition.
 The employer is required to conduct and successfully complete annual internal audits for each of the next two years using IHSA's COR™ Audit Tool in order to receive a Letter of Good Standing for years two and three.